 - Vitamin B12 (2.6 mcg)

-Calcium can prevent the absorption of iron – another critical nutrient during pregnancy – so it’s important not to consume too much calcium supplement (or any at all, if you eat a lot of dairy).
+Calcium can prevent the absorption of iron โ another critical nutrient during pregnancy โ so itโs important not to consume too much calcium supplement (or any at all, if you eat a lot of dairy).
+A great way to balance these needs is to consume calcium in the morning (via milk or cheese) and eat iron-rich foods, like red meat and poultry, in the evening.

-Your doctor should be able to point you to the safest prenatal vitamins available or help you compare prenatal vitamins that you’re interested in taking.
+Not all top prenatal vitaminsโ contents are the same.
+Your doctor should be able to point you to the safest prenatal vitamins available or help you compare prenatal vitamins that youโre interested in taking.
+Remember that there are no prenatal vitamin requirements by law.
+They fall under โdietary supplementsโ and thus are not reviewed and approved by the FDA.

+What needs to be in prenatal vitamins is not, in fact, present in every vitamin on the market.
 So do not assume the latest and greatest prenatal vitamin ad you see on the internet will be a good option for you and your pregnancy.
+Dr. Louden recommends you look for one or more of the following third-party certification labels on whatever prenatal vitamin you choose:

 - NSF (National Science Foundation)